AmartyaU/Make-A-Wish-Club-Website/README.md

 administrator.
 Username and Password are provided on the login page itself.

-If you want to see the process through which we developed this website, you can look at the design plan folder [design-plan](design-plan) and get a feel for the exciting journey we went through in designing and developing this amazing website!
+If you want to see the process through which we developed this website, you can look at the design plan folder [Design Plan](Design Plan) and get a feel for the exciting journey we went through in designing and developing this amazing website!

 Also, to better work as a team, we penned down a team contract at the start of